MasterPrame/Flight_data_end_to_end_data_engineer_project/README.md

 - Make the create the surrogate key specifically

 ## Gold Layer Part Fact
-- Connect every dim and upsert
+- Connect every dim and upsert, Star Schema

 ## Apply DBT
-In the last part of the process is to connect with the DBT (which is struggle a lot)
+In the last part of the process is to connect with the DBT (which is struggle a lot) To Warehouse

 ##